rollex60/eletrician_shop/README.md

 ## Eletrician ##

 Site about electrician with shop online, blog and image gallery.
+Registration with three forms, admin, user, supplier.
+After registration the supplier can add products, name, price and IVA.

 ![Alt text](media/eletrician.png)